intel/ai-reference-models/quickstart/language_modeling/pytorch/bert_large/training/gpu/README.md

 <!-- 10.
 Description -->
 ## Description

-This document has instructions for running BERT Large inference using Intel-optimized PyTorch with Intel(R) Data Center GPU Max Series.
+This document has instructions for running BERT Large training using Intel-optimized PyTorch with Intel(R) Data Center GPU Max Series.

 <!--- 20.
 GPU Setup -->